Mérida, Spain: Middle Ages

 In 713, Mérida was conquered by the Umayyad Caliphate under Musa ibn Nusayr and became the capital of the Cora of Mérida.
 The Arabs reused and expanded many Roman buildings, notably the Alcazaba fortress.
-In the 9th century, the Mozarabs of Mérida frequently rebelled against the Caliphate, contributing to the city’s gradual decline.
+In the 9th century, the Mozarabs of Mérida frequently rebelled against the Caliphate, contributing to the city's gradual decline.
 During the Fitna of al-Andalus, Mérida became part of the Taifa of Badajoz.

 In the early 13th century, under Almohad control, Mérida supported the rival leader Ibn Hud.
-In 1230, it was conquered by Alfonso IX of León and returned to Christian rule.
+In 1230, it was reconquered by Alfonso IX of León and returned to Christian rule.
 The city then became the seat of the priory of San Marcos de León of the Order of Santiago.
 A period of recovery began in the 15th century following the unification of the crowns of Aragon and Castile, aided by Alonso de Cárdenas, Grand Master of the Order.

 Modern times

 In 1720, Mérida became the capital of the Intendencia of Mérida.
 The city is also located along the Vía de la Plata route of the Camino de Santiago, offering an alternative to the more widely known French Way.

-During the Napoleonic Wars, many of Mérida’s historic monuments were damaged or destroyed.
+During the Napoleonic Wars, many of Mérida's historic monuments were damaged or destroyed.
 In the aftermath, the city developed as a railway hub and underwent significant industrialization.

 On 10 August 1936, during the Spanish Civil War, Mérida was captured by Nationalist forces in the Battle of Mérida.
+The Nationalists carried out a harsh repression in the conquered territory.

 In modern times, Mérida became the capital of the autonomous community of Extremadura in 1983.
 It also serves as the ecclesiastical seat of the Archdiocese of Mérida-Badajoz.
 The city's archaeological site was declared a UNESCO World Heritage Site in 1993.

 The current mayor (since 2015) is Antonio Rodríguez Osuna of the Spanish Socialist Workers' Party.